exoplatform/exo-documentation/docs/SpaceTemplates.rst

 Extending existing templates
 ============================

-Sapce templates can be extended in order to add applications.
+Space templates can be extended in order to add applications.
 Only applications can be added to space templates via extension.
 In order to add some applications to an existing template, ``extendSpaceTemplatePlugin`` method of the ``org.exoplatform.social.core.space.spi.SpaceTemplateService`` will be used in a component plugin.
 Add this to the configuration of your extension :